KinkumaDesign/BBModel/README.md

 ## Model

-Model is properties container.
+Model is a properties container.

-Suppose you make below sub class.
+Suppose you make a below sub class.

 ```swift
 class Person: Model{